AnRkey/AIB/docs/architecture.md

 3. **Lazy Loading**
    - Services only load when requested
    - No pre-loading of AI services that aren't being used

+4. **Settings Optimization**
+   - Settings only saved when changes are detected
+   - Efficient change detection for UI updates

 ## Future Architecture Considerations